-We need your personal data in order to process your payday loan application.
+We need you to provide personal data in order to process your payday loan application.
 This information includes details such as your first and second name, where you live and the telephone numbers you use and your banking details.
 Keeping you protected from fraud is a top priority, so we need to confirm your identity and verify your application with confidence.

 All personal data collected by any firm will now be subject to the regulations set out in a new regulation called the General Data Protection Regulation (GDPR) and it will be applicable across the EU.
 Here in the UK, those regulations are incorporated into the Data Protection Act 2018.
 The new regulations build and expand on the previous Data Protection Act 1998 and essentially strengthen the legislation, giving you more rights and protections where your data is concerned.
 The changes are numerous but the main ways it can affect you are covered below.